rug-compling/alpino-docker/README.md

 # Alpino in Docker #

-Met `alpino.bash` kun je Alpino in Docker draaien.
+With `alpino.bash`, you can run Alpino in Docker.

 * * * * *

-Over Alpino zelf, zie:
+About Alpino, refer to:
 http://www.let.rug.nl/vannoord/alp/Alpino/